 A slight twinge of sensitivity every once in a while isn’t an emergency.
 But you should seek emergency dental care if the pain persists.
 Otherwise, the underlying cause of your pain could worsen over time.
 For example, you may need a root canal if bacteria from plaque reaches the dental pulp.
 The dental pulp is the living tissue inside your tooth.

-Be Cautious of “Natural” Teeth Whitening
+Beware of “Natural” Teeth Whitening

 “Natural” doesn’t always mean healthy.
 That’s why it’s important to talk with Dr. Nazarian before whitening your teeth at home.